anyi2/anyi2.github.io/README.md

 - UNIX/Linux Shell Script

 ## Share the Love
-I've put a lot of time and effort into making **BYR-Navi** awesome.
+I've （BYR） put a lot of time and effort into making **BYR-Navi** awesome.
-If you love it, you can buy me a coffee.
+If you love it, you can buy me a coffee or tea.
 Every cup helps!
+Tkank you welcome here.
 I promise it will be a good investment.

 Donate [here][donate].